Nyagatare: Power

 As of July 2021, only 1% of the population has access to electricity, The Rwandan government is contracting for the construction of a hydroelectric dam and power plant north of Nyangatare on the Muvumbe river.

 Water

 25% of households rely on water from public stand posts.

 Population

-In 2002, the population of Nyagatare, Rwanda was estimated at about 8,500.
+In 2002, the population of Nyagatare was estimated at about 8,500.
 The population has grown considerably since 1994, boosted by an influx of former refugees from Uganda, reaching 52,107 in the 2012 census.

-Points of interest

-The following points of interest lie within the town limits or close to its edges: